gaeayayyes/gaeayayyes.github.io/README.md

 - Daydreaming

 Likes:
-First thing on the list, I like whales.
+- First thing on the list, I like whales.
-For me, whales in general make me calm, their shape and how they move in the ocean, slowly but steady, are calming and
+For me, whales in general make me calm, their shape and how they move in the ocean, slowly but steady.
+I've seen artworks of whales before and their image is refreshing to look at.
+-